 Once a prostate cancer diagnosis has been made, your consultant works to determine the extent of the cancer.
 If you have been diagnosed with Prostate Cancer, immediate treatment may not be necessary as low-grade prostate cancer may not need treatment right away.
 Regular follow-up blood tests, rectal exams and prostate biopsies may be performed to monitor progression of your cancer.
 If tests show your cancer is progressing, you may opt for a prostate cancer treatment.

-Brachytherapy Treatment (Coming Soon in 2021)
+Brachytherapy Treatment (Coming Soon)

 Kingsbridge Prostate Clinic is delighted to be able to offer Low Dose Radiation (LDR) Brachytherapy, a revolutionary prostate cancer treatment.

 LDR Brachytherapy is a type of radiation therapy used to treat cancer.
 It places radioactive sources inside the patient to kill cancer cells and shrink tumors.

 Also known as ‘seed therapy’, it involves the precise and permanent implantation of radioactive ‘seeds’ into the prostate using specially designed needles.
 These needles will then be removed and the seeds left behind.

 - Demonstrated efficacy